 - Difficulties in conceiving

-One of the most common reported symptoms is very chronic period pain, usually in the lead up to and during your period.
+One of the most commonly reported symptoms is very chronic period pain, usually in the lead up to and during your period.
 Whilst some mild pain and discomfort is common during your cycle, severe and crippling pain is not and it should not be passed off as ‘normal’.
-If it is so severe that it is preventing you carrying out your day to day activities, causing you to miss days of work and negatively impacting on your relationships, you should speak with your GP and ask for further investigations.
+If it is so severe that it is preventing you from carrying out your day-to-day activities, causing you to miss days of work and negatively impacting on your relationships, you should speak with your GP and ask for further investigations.